ernestas/SICP-study/README.md

 [http://mitpress.mit.edu/sicp/](http://mitpress.mit.edu/sicp/)

-All exercises were done in DrRacket under PrettyBig.
-Exercises 1.22, 1.23  and 1.24 need access to 'runtime' variable and were done in MIT-Scheme.
+All exercises were done in MIT/GNU Scheme.
+With the exception of 2.2.44 - 2.2.52, which were done in DrRacket under PrettyBig.

 ## Video Lectures by Hal Abelson and Gerald Jay Sussman